 ---

-This is DIRE, [[firstname]]: Pollinator populations are declining at alarming rate.
-A new study found that scientists have not observed a quarter of known bee species since the 1980’s.
-The science is clear that toxic pesticides made by Big Polluters like Bayer-Monsonto are key culprits driving bees toward extinction It's exactly why many countries in the European Union are banning them.
-But the United States continues allowing huge amounts of pestcides to cover the country – and our vital pollinators our paying the price.
+This is DIRE, [[firstname]]: Pollinator populations are declining at an alarming rate.
+A new study found that scientists have not observed a quarter of known bee species since the 1980s.
+The science is clear that toxic pesticides made by Big Polluters like Bayer-Monsanto are key culprits driving bees toward extinction It's exactly why many countries in the European Union are banning them.
+But the United States continues allowing huge amounts of pesticides to cover the country – and our vital pollinators are paying the price.

 Banning bee-toxic pesticides is a matter of life and death -- for pollinators and the ecosystems that depend on them.
 We have to speak out before our 11:59 p.m. deadline, but your input still missing.
-Tell us now, before time runs out on bees and other the pollinators:
+Tell us now, before time runs out on bees and other pollinators:

-Are you in favor of BANNING lethal chemicals that are drivers of mass pollinator exctinction?
+Are you in favor of BANNING lethal chemicals that are drivers of mass pollinator extinction?

 [Buttons: YES, NO]